Modern Approach to Orbital Hall Effect Based on Wannier Picture of Solids: Results

-\quad In contrast to the ACA and $\mathcal{O}\left( J^{0} \right)$-OHC, all other contributions display a very non-trivial dependence on the band filling, suggesting that the non-local contributions to the OHC are very sensitive to the electronic structure details of a specific material, which is in direct contradiction to the current common wisdom of the OHE~\cite{mankovsky2024spin,go2018intrinsic}.
-Another observation is that the LC and IC contributions to the OHC are of similar magnitude but of opposite sign at the Fermi energy, which ultimately results in an OHC with the opposite sign at the true Fermi energy of Pt, compared to the result obtained with the ACA.
-This suggests that the IC contribution can dominate the OHC in certain systems and dictate its sign, highlighting the importance of considering all non-local OAM contributions when assessing non-equilibrium orbital effects.
-This is different for the equilibrium OM, for which the current knowledge suggests that the LC contributions dominate in systems where the electrons are well localized~\cite{lopez2012wannier,ceresoli2010first}.
+In contrast to the ACA and $\mathcal{O}\left( J^{0} \right)$ OHC, all other contributions display a highly non-trivial dependence on band filling, suggesting that the non-local contributions to the OHC are very sensitive to the electronic structure details of a specific material.
+This is in direct contradiction to the current common understanding of the OHE~\cite{mankovsky2024spin,go2018intrinsic}.
+Another observation is that the LC and IC contributions to the OHC are of the same order of magnitude but opposite sign at the Fermi energy, which ultimately results in an OHC with opposite sign at the true Fermi energy of Pt compared to the ACA result.
+This suggests that the IC contribution can dominate the OHC in certain systems and dictate its sign, highlighting the importance of accounting for all non-local OAM contributions when assessing non-equilibrium orbital effects.
+This stands in contrast to the equilibrium OM, for which LC contributions are understood to dominate in systems where electron orbitals are well localized~\cite{lopez2012wannier,ceresoli2010first}.